Our Team

 Suphia Dadabhoy is currently a PhD candidate at American University.
 She is currently providing part-time research assistance and part-time individual therapy in an on campus program.
 Her approach is heavily based on cognitive-behavioral, family systems, multicultural and developmental frameworks.
 Her clinical interest include: substance abuse, religious and spiritual issues, anxiety, and depression.
 Her goal is to use her research to develop and support ongoing programs in American Muslim communities that will help families start off with a strong foundation.

-Farah Aziz, DO is a child and adolescent psychiatry fellow physician completing her fellowship training at Westchester Medical Center in Valhalla, NY.
+Farah Aziz, is a child and adolescent psychiatry fellow physician completing her fellowship training at Westchester Medical Center in Valhalla, NY.
 She is passionate about Muslim youth and their families.
 She appreciates a holistic biopsychosocial model approach with particular interest towards dialectical and cognitive behavioral approaches.
 In the future, she would like to study and further specialize in Islamic psychology.
 Post training, she hopes to continue to serve the youth through awareness, support and local programming in local masjid communities.

 Abdallah Ezekiel Rothman is a Licensed Professional Counselor (LPC) licensed in the District of Columbia and Virginia and a Board Certified- Registered Art Therapist (ATR-BC) .
 He received his Masters in Psychology from Antioch University in Seattle, Washington.
 In addition to his academic and clinical training in western psychology, Abdallah studies Islamic Psychology with leaders in the field both in the U.S. and abroad and is currently doing doctorate level research on the development of an Islamicaly-oriented treatment model.
 He served as an adjunct faculty member at George Washington University for four years and he established Shifaa Integrative Counseling, LLC in the Northern VA and DC area.
 He is currently living overseas in the United Arab Emirates, but he continues to do some counseling with DC area locals via phone and/or videoconference.